solvejet/pixe-whatspp/README.md

 ## Support

-For support, email support@example.com or join our Slack channel.
+For support, email karansxa@gmail.com or Whatsapp - +91 8910750026